SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

     Impact: With the above requirement met, each client/user preferences are prioritized accordingly while maintaining scalability on the server.
+   REQ-PAYLOAD-CLIENT-DECIDES is an enhanced requirement that requires e2e application layer signaling (out of scope here) that signals explicit priority values for media streams and may not be suitable in cases which are sensitive to traffic analysis (see REQ-SIGNALING-AVOIDANCE and {{RFC9049}}).

-4. A network glitch while user is in a eXtended Reality application.
+5. A network glitch while user is in a eXtended Reality application.
 The traffic comprises of haptic, video, audio, graphics update and keystrokes.
 During such reactive event, some packets need to be deprioritized/dropped to maintain interactivity.